platformatic/platformatic/docs/service/programmatic.md

 }
 ```

-## TypeScript support
+## TypeScript Support

-In order for this module to work on a TypeScript setup (outside of an application created with `create-platformatic`),
+To ensure this module works in a TypeScript setup (outside of an application created with `create-platformatic`), you need to add the following to your types:

-you have to add the following to your types:
+### Type Declarations

 ```ts
 import { FastifyInstance } from 'fastify'